l7mp/stunner/doc/GATEWAY.md

 STUNner.
 GatewayClass resources attach a STUNner configuration to the hierarchy by specifying a particular GatewayConfig in the `parametersRef`.
 GatewayConfig resources are namespaced, and every hierarchy can contain at most one GatewayConfig.
-Failing to specify a GatewayConfig is an error because the authentication credentials cannot learned by the dataplane otherwise, and the STUNner gateway operator will refuse to generate a dataplane running config until the user attaches a valid GatewayConfig to the hierarchy.
+Failing to specify a GatewayConfig is an error because the authentication credentials cannot be learned by the dataplane otherwise.
+The STUNner gateway operator will refuse to generate a dataplane running config until the user attaches a valid GatewayConfig to the hierarchy.

-The following example sets the [`plaintext` authentication](/doc/AUTH.md) mechanism for STUNner, using the username/password pair `user-1/pass-1`, and the authentication realm `stunner.l7mp.io`.
+The following example sets the [`plaintext` authentication](/doc/AUTH.md) mechanism for STUNner using the username/password pair `user-1/pass-1`, and the authentication realm `stunner.l7mp.io`.

 ```yaml